Miami wants to demolish a riverside mobile home park. Residents want a chance to stay

 “For me, a more expensive rent will be very difficult,” Rodriguez told the Miami Herald after a homeowners meeting on Sept.
 23.

 There are 35 homes left, and several residents say they want to be left to live in homes they can afford.
-Nejla Calvo, an attorney with Legal Services of Greater Miami who specializes in representing mobile home parks, organized the current homeowners’ meeting to encourage residents to take their concerns to City Hall.
+Nejla Calvo, an attorney with Legal Services of Greater Miami who specializes in representing mobile home parks, informed current homeowners of their right to take their concerns to City Hall.
 All of the cited properties are scheduled to go before the city’s unsafe structures panel on Oct.
 4, with 34 of the 35 being recommended for demolition, according to Calvo.

 So a group of neighbors went to the Miami commission meeting Thursday to protest the citations before elected officials during a budget hearing.
 Commissioner Wifredo “Willy” Gort said he’s working to set up meetings between the homeowners and the city administrators to reach a resolution.